 54. Small businesses that switch to a VoIP telephone system can save up to 40% in local call costs…

 55. …and 90% on international calls!

-Those organizations nailing their communication are the ones succeeding, while those with poor communication techniques are typically dogged by missed deadlines, lower employee engagement, and a lack of confidence in managers.
+The organizations nailing their communication are the ones succeeding, while those with poor communication techniques are typically dogged by missed deadlines, lower employee engagement, and a lack of confidence in managers.

 What about the future?
 It looks like remote working is here to stay.
 Our research revealed that 72% of business owners and CEOs anticipated that employees will want to remain working from home, even once the organization returns to the office.

-While the COVID-19 pandemic is unpredictable, we can be sure that video conference software such as Zoom, Skype, and Google Meet will remain vital for communication in the workplace, and across the world.
+And while the COVID-19 pandemic is unpredictable, we can be sure that video conference software such as Zoom, Skype, and Google Meet will remain vital for communication in the workplace, and across the world.